Tuscaloosa, Alabama: Sports

 Tuscaloosa is known for its collegiate athletics—particularly the University of Alabama Crimson Tide football team.
-The University of Alabama also currently fields championship-caliber teams in baseball, golf, women's gymnastics, and softball.
+The University of Alabama also currently fields championship-caliber teams in baseball, basketball, golf, women's gymnastics, and softball.
 These teams play in athletics facilities on the university campus, including Bryant–Denny Stadium (capacity of 102,000+), Coleman Coliseum (formerly Memorial Coliseum), Sewell-Thomas Stadium, Rhoads Stadium, Foster Auditorium and the Ol' Colony Golf Complex.

 Stillman College fields teams in football, men's and women's basketball, baseball and softball, among other sports, although the school discontinued the football program after completing the 2015 season.
 In the past decade, Stillman has gone through a series of renovations, including a new football stadium, Stillman Stadium.

 Previous professional teams calling Tuscaloosa home included the World Basketball Association's Druid City Dragons in 2006, and Tuscaloosa Warriors football team in 1963, with both folding after one season.

 In 2008, Tuscaloosa hosted the USA Olympic Triathlon trials for the Beijing Games.

-World renowned putter company, T.P.
+World renowned putter company T.P.
 Mills Co. was founded and is located in Tuscaloosa.

+Tuscaloosa is also the birthplace and home of Deontay Wilder.
+He is a professional boxer that held the WBC Heavyweight Title from 2015 to 2020, making 10 successful title defenses.
+He is still active and boasts a record of 43 wins, 3 losses, and 1 draw with 42 wins coming by way of KO.

 Parks and recreation

-The Tuscaloosa County Parks and Recreation Authority, known by the acronym PARA, is a county agency that receives a large amount of its funding from the city, and operates several parks and activity centers within the city.
-PARA is known for its participation in work therapy programs with the local VA.
+Tuscaloosa County Parks and Recreation Authority, known by the acronym PARA, is a county agency that receives a large amount of its funding from the city, and operates several parks and activity centers within the city.
+PARA is known for its participation in work therapy programs with the local United States Department of Veterans Affairs.
 Additional public recreational sites are owned and maintained by the University of Alabama and federal agencies such as Corps of Engineers.

 The University of Alabama Arboretum is located on 60 acre of land at the intersection of Veterans Memorial Parkway and Pelham Loop Road, adjacent to the VA Hospital.
 The arboretum's primary emphasis is on Alabama's native flora and fauna.
 It includes 2.5 mi of walking trails through native piney woods and oak-hickory climax forest, a wildflower garden containing more than 250 species, ornamental plants, an experimental garden, a bog garden, an open-air pavilion, and a children's garden.
 Two greenhouses contain collections of orchids, cacti, and tropical plants.

 Capitol Park, Tuscaloosa at 6th Street and 28th Avenue is home to the ruins of the former state capitol building or State House from 1826 to 1845.
 It was later used by the Alabama Central Female College and burned down in 1923.

-Other parks in Tuscaloosa include: Veterans Memorial Park, Tuscaloosa River Walk, the Park at Manderson Landing, J. Oviatt Bowers Park, Snow Hinton Park, Monnish Park, Annette N. Shelby Park, Kaulton Park, Palmore Park, and many others.
+Other parks in Tuscaloosa include the Randall Family Park and Trailhead, Parker-Haun Park, the Western Riverwalk, Veterans Memorial Park, Tuscaloosa River Walk, the Park at Manderson Landing, J. Oviatt Bowers Park, Snow Hinton Park, Monnish Park, Annette N. Shelby Park, Kaulton Park, Palmore Park, and many others.